 - Legislation around these forms of medicine use varies across the UK.
 Members must work to the law of the country in which they practise – which may not be where they live.

 - In order to prescribe, a physiotherapist must have completed a prescribing course approved with the state regulator for the country in which they work.
-When they have completed the course, they must amend their entry on the Health Professions Council register to show that they are a qualified prescriber.
+When they have completed the course, they must amend their entry on the Health & Care Professions Council register to show that they are a qualified prescriber.